oitik/pdf/README.md

-# pdf
-to do some cool stuff with pdf
+This python program can merge two pdf files.
+Also it can add watermark to it.